Quantum Tokens for Digital Signatures: Tokens for Message Authentication Codes

 \begin{definition}[Message Authentication Code] A message authentication code (MAC) consists of 3 PPT algorithms $\keygen,\ \sign$ and $\verify$ satisfying: \begin{enumerate} \item $\keygen(1^\kappa)$ outputs a key $k$, where $\kappa$ is the security parameter. \item When a document is signed using the signing key, the signature is accepted by the verification algorithm using the verification key.
 That is, for every $\alpha\in \{0,1\}^{*}$,

-\item The scheme is secure against quantum existential forgery under chosen message attacks; that is, a quantum adversary with the capability of adaptively requesting documents to be signed by a signing oracle (but without access to the key $k$) cannot generate a signature for any document they did not ask the oracle about: where $\Adv^{\sign_{k}}$ is a QPT algorithm with access to a classical signing oracle, and $Q_{\Adv}^{\sign_{k}}$ is the set of documents the signing oracle has signed. \end{enumerate} \end{definition}
+\item The scheme is secure against quantum existential forgery under chosen message attacks; that is, a quantum adversary with the capability of adaptively requesting \emph{classical} documents to be signed by a signing oracle cannot generate a signature for a document that was not queried: where $\Adv^{\sign_{k}}$ is a QPT algorithm with access to a classical signing oracle, and $Q_{\Adv}^{\sign_{k}}$ is the set of documents the signing oracle has signed. \end{enumerate} \end{definition}

+\begin{definition}[{Post-quantum CPA-secure Private Key Encryption, adapted from~\cite[Section 3.4.2]{KL14}}] A post-quantum secure secure against chosen plaintext attacks (or CPA-secure) private key encryption scheme consists of $3$ PPT algorithms, $\keygen$, $\encrypt$, and $\decrypt$, with the following properties: \begin{enumerate} \item On input $1^\kappa$ where $\kappa$ is the security parameter, $\keygen$ outputs a key $e$. \item $\encrypt_{e}$ and $\decrypt_{e}$ are maps from $\{0,1\}^*$ to $\{0,1\}^*$ such that for all $\alpha\in\{0,1\}^*$,